 While any dog can bite, certain breeds are more prone to attack.
 Pit bulls, Rottweilers, and German Shepherds are the breeds most commonly implicated in bites.
-In 2021, statistics from the largest homeowners’ insurance carriers in the US showed dog bites and other dog-related injuries claims cost $881million, with an average cost of $49,025 per claim.
+In 2021, statistics from the largest homeowners’ insurance carriers in the US showed dog bites and other dog-related injuries claims cost $881million.
+According to the World Animal Foundation, the average cost of dog-related injuries in 2023 is $64,555 per claim.

 What is Animal Liability?

 If your dog bites somebody, the victim may be able to sue you for damages.
 This includes bites, scratches, and other injuries the dog may cause.
 This type of lawsuit is called an “animal liability” case.
 Owners are also liable for any damage their pet does to other people’s property.

 Determining liability can be tricky.
 There is no national standard to determine the liability of a dog bite in the United States.
 While some states follow the one-bite rule, most follow the strict liability rule, where liability lies with the dog owner for any injuries the dog causes.
 Whether the dog has bitten anyone or the owner was negligent doesn’t matter.
 The one-bite rule is when the owner is liable if they knew that the dog might and could act in a dangerous or harmful way.

 Determining who is liable for a dog bite can be complicated.
 Some contributing factors include the dog’s breed, behavior, and whether the victim provoked the dog.
 Some exceptions to the strict liability rule apply, such as if the victim was trespassing on the owner’s property or provoking the dog.